Securing System and App Endpoints

 Click the Pivotal Application Service tile.

-Enter the System Domain and Apps Domain defined in the prerequisites above.
+Enter the System domain and Apps domain defined in Prerequisites.

 Navigate to your DNS provider to create A records that point from your apps domains to the public IP address of your load balancer.